reaptor/elmish-land/docs/docs/core-concepts/linking-and-navigating.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

 # Linking and Navigating

-There are two ways to navigate between routes in Elmish Land:
+There are two ways to navigate between pages in Elmish Land:

 * Using the HTML Anchor element (\<a\>) with the `Route.format` function
 * Using the `Command.navigate` command